 •Idle management style

-Critics of Howard slapped him with cynicism, maintaining that the General had little experience in managing book-keeping, and overall, spent too much time touring the battered south with the exception of inspecting bureau offices, and official policy rather than repairing broken policies.
+Critics of Howard slapped him with cynicism, maintaining that the General had little experience in managing to book-keep and overall, spent too much time touring the battered south except inspecting bureau offices, and official policy rather than repairing broken systems.

-Unfortunately, save for the educational assistance program, the Freedman's Bureau was decommissioned July 1st, 1869, and then a few years later, fully discontinued by Congress in 1872
+Unfortunately, save for the educational assistance program, the Freedman's Bureau was decommissioned July 1st, 1869, and then a few years later, entirely discontinued by Congress in 1872

 Enemy of the State